pauloandwe/barber-hub-apps/frontend/DOCUMENTATION_INDEX.md

-# Barber Hub Frontend - Documentation Index
+# Professional Hub Frontend - Documentation Index

-Complete documentation of the frontend architecture and patterns for the Barber Hub application.
+Complete documentation of the frontend architecture and patterns for the Professional Hub application.

 ## Overview Documents